Digital Lending Process Flow

 A risk analytics platform that takes full advantage of bank transaction data can transform your lending processes for the better.
 With a blend of advisory and analytics solutions, GDS Link can help you take full advantage of the opportunities on the horizon.
 Download our whitepaper detailing the full implications of bank transaction data systems to learn more.

 Carl Spilker, Vice President of Analytics

 Carl is an accomplished executive within Global Consumer Lending, boasting over 20 years of industry experience.
-Carl has a proven track record in delivering consumer lending products and utilizing complex analytical instruments such as AI, Machine Learning and traditional multivariate models.
+Carl has a proven track record in delivering consumer lending products and utilising complex analytical instruments such as AI, Machine Learning and traditional multivariate models.